 Under no circumstances will any nomination be accepted without a signed official Toastmasters International Officer Agreement and Release Statement.

 Only nominated and accepted candidates may use the District mailing system or website for displaying their campaign materials.

 4. What will it cost me?

 The biggest cost will be your time.
-There are Executive meetings during the year, which are held on the same weekends as the District Conventions.
+There are Executive meetings during the year, which are held on the same weekends as the District Conferences.
 There is also a training session in June for all incoming Area and Division Directors.
 Area Directors are also required to visit each of their Clubs at least twice during the year.
 All District Officers are entitled to have their travel costs reimbursed.
 However, the details are at the discretion of the District Director each year, and must be in line with the District Policy Resolutions.
 Currently there is a schedule for the reimbursement of some expenses for travel to District Executive and the District Council meetings.
-Area Director visits to Clubs are also reimbursed for travel, toll calls and photocopying.
+Area Director visits to Clubs are also reimbursed for travel, as are expenses related to toll calls and photocopying.

 5. What will I get out of being a District Officer?

+The detail of that is up to you; the more you put in, the more you will benefit.
 Your term as a District Officer will be enhanced as you learn how other Clubs have different cultures while fulfilling the Toastmasters program.
 Meeting and getting to help other Toastmasters from around your Area will also help extend your communication and leadership skills.
 As a District Officer, you will have the opportunity to have a real say in how your District is run.
 You'll also gain credit for your Advanced Leader Silver Award, and can use your term as a District Officer to complete the High Performance Leadership Award.

 6. OK, I'm interested, what should I do now?

 Contact your Division or Area Director to discuss how you can help provide District Leadership by becoming an Area or Division Director for the next Toastmasters year.